 Why are there three credit bureaus?

-Let’s start off with the background on the three major credit bureaus.
-Actually, there are even more than three bureaus that exist today in the U.S. But most creditors and lenders you work with typically only deal with the three largest ones: Equifax, Experian, and TransUnion.
+Let’s start off with the background on the three major credit bureaus (also known as credit reporting agencies).
+Actually, there are even more than three bureaus that exist today in the United States.
+But most creditors and lenders you work with typically only deal with the three largest ones: Equifax, Experian, and TransUnion.
 Each one is a privately owned company that collects information about individual consumers from creditors across the nation.

 It’s your right to regularly review the information on your credit report and dispute information that is inaccurate or incomplete.
 And don’t assume that each credit report is exactly the same.
 As you’ll soon find out, the information can vary greatly, so it’s important to review all three of your credit reports and scores.

 Does each credit bureau use the same scoring model?

 None of the credit bureaus actually provide scores directly when lenders request your credit information.
 Instead, they provide the data that different scoring models use to come up with your credit score.
 Most lenders request some version of the FICO scoring model, which was created by the Fair Isaac Corporation.